How to Find 300 Dollar Transatlantic Fares

 Airport departure terminal

-Rigid travel dates cost money.
-Moving your departure by a single day can save $200 or more.
-Airlines price flights dynamically based on demand, and demand varies dramatically throughout the week.
+Probably should have led with this: rigid travel dates cost money.
+Moving your departure by a single day can save $200 or more because airlines price flights dynamically based on demand, and demand varies dramatically throughout the week.

 Use Google Flights’ date grid feature to visualize prices across an entire month.
-The lowest fares often appear mid-week, with Tuesdays and Wednesdays typically cheapest.
-Weekend departures command premium prices.
+The lowest fares typically appear mid-week — Tuesdays and Wednesdays are usually cheapest.
+Weekend departures command premium prices that can double your ticket cost.

 Shoulder season travel offers the best value.
 Late April through mid-June and September through early November combine pleasant weather with reduced fares.
-Peak summer weeks in July and August rarely see deals.
+Peak summer weeks in July and August rarely see deals worth booking.

 Set your search to “flexible dates” or “+/- 3 days” when possible.
-This simple adjustment reveals options you’d otherwise miss entirely.
+That simple adjustment reveals options you’d otherwise miss entirely.

-Low-cost carriers revolutionized transatlantic pricing.
+That’s what makes transatlantic travel endearing to us budget travelers now — low-cost carriers have revolutionized pricing across the Atlantic.
 Norwegian, PLAY, French Bee, and Level offer basic fares that undercut legacy airlines by 50% or more.

-Understand what you’re buying.
+Understand what you’re actually buying though.
 Base fares exclude seat selection, checked bags, and sometimes even carry-on luggage.
 Adding these extras often doubles the advertised price.
-Calculate total costs before booking.
+Calculate total costs before booking anything.

 Airport international terminal